tiffting/tiffting/README.md

 👋 Nice to meet you!
 I’m @tiffting.

-👀 I’m interested in wellness, cooking, and running.
+👀 I’m interested in sustainability, wellness, cooking, and traveling.

-🌱 I’m currently learning meditation, medical terminology, and plant-based culinary techniques.
+🌱 I’m currently learning Japanese and generative AI.

 <!-- 💞️ I’m looking to collaborate on